dadhi/DryIoc/docs/DryIoc.Docs/RulesAndDefaultConventions.md

 }
 ```

-Given the example you can see that registering a `Container` object will not get you a `scope` for scoped services.
+Given the example you can see that registering a `Container` object will not get you a scope for the scoped services.

-The right way to register container interfaces manually with the correct scoping behavior maybe this:
+The right way to register container interfaces manually with the correct scoping behavior may be this:
 ```cs
 class Registering_container_interfaces_by_hand
 {